iamsayan/wp-last-modified-info/readme.txt

 #### What does this plugin do?

 Using this plugin, you can show last modified info on your wordpress posts and pages.
 Add short code [lmt-post-modified-info] for posts and [lmt-page-modified-info] for pages.
-You can also enable revision meta tag and last modified header for your pages and posts.
+You can also enable revision meta tag for your pages and posts.
 With this plugin, you can also set custom styles.

 #### Support
 * Community support via the [support forums on wordpress.org](https://wordpress.org/support/plugin/wp-last-modified-info)